-Roasting pork for that perfect pulled pork we all love isn’t difficult.
+Roasting pork in your oven for that perfect pulled pork we all love isn’t difficult.
 It takes a little time but very little effort and the rewards are exceptionally delicious!

 I love pulled pork!
 There are so many ways to use this delicious slow-roasted pork that it will become a regular item on your menu, once you see how easy it is to make.

 Let’s start by gathering the ingredients we need to make a Dry Rubbed Pork Roast.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

 What Cut of Pork should I use for Perfect Pulled Pork?

 Most barbecue restaurants use whole pork shoulder roast for their pulled pork, but they’re rarely available in grocery stores.
 The shoulder roast is the entire front leg and shoulder of a hog.
 For home consumption, this cut is generally too large, but perfect for restaurant use.
 This is the cut the Famous Kansas City BBQ uses for their pulled pork.

 In your grocery store, you will usually find this divided into two cuts, the Boston butt (cut of pork that comes from the upper part of the shoulder from the front leg ), and the picnic roast.

 Either of these cuts are good for pulled pork, but I prefer the Boston butt also known as a pork butt.

 Once you’ve got all your ingredients together the first step is mixing all the seasonings together in a small bowl.
 Make sure they are all well blended for the spice rub.

 Then begin the dry rub process which actually means rubbing the spices into the pork butt.